dev-jan/pachack_solution/README.md

 # PacHack solution "1.
 Platz"

-This AI-bot was developed for the "Pac-hack" hackathon (organised by STAIR - the student organization at HSLU).
-This bot win the first place :trophy:
+This AI-bot was developed for the "PacHack" hackathon (organised by STAIR - the student organization at HSLU).
+This bot won the first place :trophy:

 ![Screenshot PacHack](screenshot.png)